Understanding shame

 Coping with shame

-Attacking behaviour Patterns of behaviour, communication and interactions that protect us from perceived threats, criticism, or uncomfortable emotions.
-This is often unconscious and can look like attacking others or ourselves.
-This can involve anger, aggression, hostility, violence, narcissism, or perfectionism.
+Attacking behaviour Repeating attacking behaviours, communication and interactions that protect us from threats, criticism, or uncomfortable emotions.
+This can look like aggression, hostility, violence, narcissism, and perfectionism.

 The 3 As of shame sensitivity